TheLinuxEnthusiast/aws-emr-s3-data-lake/README.md

 #### EMR Environment Set-up and ETL execution

-<p>The bootstrap script should set up most of the environment variables required to run the etl.py script.
+The bootstrap script should set up most of the environment variables required to run the etl.py script.
 Check the dl.cfg to make sure the destination bucket is provided.
+Source Code is pulled from a public bucket called

+**sparkify-etl-code-df**

-Source Code is pulled from a public bucket called </p> **sparkify-etl-code-df** <p> otherwise, you'll need to clone the git repo onto the master node and set up by running </p> **./bootstrap.sh "bucket_name"** <p>. "bucket_name" is the destination bucket where you would like to push the output parquet files.</p>
+otherwise, you'll need to clone the git repo onto the master node and set up by running

+**./bootstrap.sh "bucket_name"**

+. "bucket_name" is the destination bucket where you would like to push the output parquet files.

 <br>